denten-books/plain-text/2-surface.md

 medium.
 It gave a temporary home to the word, where the word could be changed and manipulated before committing to paper.
 A typist using the new generation of magnetically-enabled devices could manipulate words "in memory," on a medium that could be easily erased and rewritten.
-The magnetic charge adheres lightly to the tape surface.
+The magnetic charge adhered lightly to tape surface.
 The "light touch" of the magnetic inscription gave the word its ephemeral quality.
 But it was also light enough as to be nearly imperceptible.
 In applications like law and banking, where the fidelity between input, storage, and output were absolutely crucial, the illegible property of magnetic storage posed a significant engineering challenge.
-In this section, I would like to describe a few devices that attempted to address the problem of illegibility.
-After the advent of teletype, but before the screen, the creators of these machines used a variety of strategies to restore a measure of congruence between visible paper inscription and the invisible magnetic representation.
-Legibility, as these devices show, was one of the problems driving innovation.
+After the advent of teletype, but before the screen, machine-makers employed a variety of mechanisms to restore a measure of congruence between invisible magnetic inscription and visible paper representation.
+The reader will encounter several such devices here, in this section.

 The principles of magnetic recording were developed by Oberlin Smith (among others), the American engineer who also filed several inventions related to